| To be presented at - Annual Meeting GSA, San Francisco, 16-20 November, 2007

 people.
 The Member States have set themselves a number of shared

-objectives to be achieved simultaneously, namely:
+objectives to be achieved simultaneously, namely: - universal access to care,

 - a high quality of care and